How To Make An Iced Matcha Latte With Oat Milk: 4 Easy Steps

 • Drinking glass

-Tip: A ceramic or textured bowl will help break up any lumps while mixing and accelerate the process.
-Room temperature water is fine, but the hot water allows the matcha to dissolve easier as well.
-Avoid using cold water, as this can cause the matcha to bind together in big lumps.
+• Prepare the hot water.
+Room temperature water is fine, but the hot water allows the matcha to dissolve more easily as well.
+Avoid using cold water, as this can cause the matcha to bind together in big clumps.

 Honey in a jar, 2 cups of coffee and a saucer with bread loaves